Topics

 UnitedHealthcare sues CMS over Medicare Advantage star ratings downgrade

-The insurer is seeking an injunction to reverse the downgrade, which it claims was based on an "arbitrary and capricious" assessment.
+Insurer is seeking an injunction, claiming the downgrade was based on an "arbitrary and capricious" assessment.

 Jeff Lagasse, Editor